imrafaelmerino/JIO/README.md

 **Specifying an Executor**

 When creating an `HttpServer` is possible to specify an `Executor`.
 All HTTP requests received by the server will be handled in tasks provided to this executor.
-You can set the executor using the `withExecutor(Executor executor)` method.

 ```code
 Executor executor = Executors.newVirtualThreadPerTaskExecutor();